 National Minimum Wage (NMW) Advice Guide

-- in the first two years of employment over the age of 18; or
+- In the first two years of employment over the age of 18.

-Employers should be aware that different criteria and rates apply to those employees who are undergoing a course of study or training that meets specified statutory requirements, such as apprenticeships, and those employers governed by wage agreements such as Employment Regulation Orders (EROs), Registered Employment Agreements (REAs), or or Sectoral Employment Orders (SEOs).
+Employers should be aware that different criteria and rates apply to those employees who are undergoing a course of study or training that meets specified statutory requirements.
+Included are apprenticeships, and those employers governed by wage agreements such as Employment Regulation Orders (EROs), Registered Employment Agreements (REAs), or Sectoral Employment Orders (SEOs).